 You could check in your membership contract the limitation of liability clause or the indemnity clause.
 However, chances are high that all the above risks or losses are not covered within the insurance program of the co-working operator.
 It will be therefore your task to make sure that losses are paid with your insurance if you have or with … your own money.

 If you have the budget, we advise each member to contract an appropriate insurance against the above risks.
 Insurance companies in Asia have some ready-to-buy business insurance package that will include under one single contract all the necessary covers.

 - The property side for your goods and equipment

 - The general liability side to protect your liability towards the member or the co-working space operator

 - The Work Injury Compensation which cover the staff in event of a work related injury.

 If you want to set up the appropriate business package insurance for your risk profile, we are telling you all you here.

-Looking for information or insurance solution
+Looking for information or insurance solutions for co sharing Singapore?

 If you are a co-working space member in Hong Kong who needs insurance solution, we work with numerous insurance partner to provide you flexible coverage adapted to your risk profile so don’t hesitate to contact us or to visit our website